thomasjbradley/micromodel/README.md

 ### ☛ delete()

-Delete the current object from the table, aka `DELETE`.
+Delete the current object from the table; aka `DELETE`.
 Uses the field marked as primary key for the `WHERE` clause.

 **@return** — `$this`